David Greilsammer: Artistic vision and projects

-David Greilsammer has always been passionate about innovation and about creating new, eclectic, and audacious musical projects.
-Throughout his life, his goal has been to bring classical music to a wider and younger public, making it more accessible and more open.
-He has made several recordings dedicated to Mozart and in 2008, he decided to perform, in one single day in Paris all of Mozart’s Piano Sonatas, without any intermission, from 10am to 10pm.
+David Greilsammer has always been passionate about innovation and creating new, eclectic, and audacious musical projects.
+Throughout his life, his goal has been to bring classical music to a wider and younger public, making it more accessible and open.
+He has made several recordings dedicated to Mozart.
+In 2008, he performed, in one single day in Paris, all of Mozart’s Piano Sonatas, without any intermission, from 10am to 10pm.
 The same year, he also performed this Mozart “marathon" at the Verbier Festival in Switzerland and on tour in various other venues.
 David Greilsammer has created numerous projects that bring to life unexpected links between Baroque music and Contemporary music.
-His "Scarlatti:Cage:Sonatas” recital is an example of such a project, creating a surprising encounter between past and present.
+His "Scarlatti:Cage:Sonatas” recital is an example of such a project, creating an encounter between past and present.
 He has also collaborated with many jazz, rock and world music artists.
 Following his mission to open classical music to new audiences, he has also created a variety of projects bringing together classical music with dance, theatre and visual arts.

 In 2011, he signed an exclusive contract with Sony Classical, recording four award-winning albums for this label.
 In 2020, he signed an exclusive contract with naïve, releasing a new solo album named “Labyrinth”.
 This album has been praised by The New York Times among other newspapers, magazines, and radio stations.